NiveditJain/Ooad_project/README.md

 There are some rules defined for setting password.
 User also has to agree to some **_terms and conditions_** (defined separately for shopkeepers and customers) to get registered.
 ### Login
 Logging into the system requires email and password to be entered.
-Moderator is given a separate email id (of IITJ domain only).
+Moderator is given a separate email id (of IITJ domain only) and a predefined password.
+He can change/update the password anytime he wants.

 We have implemented C++ functions for authentication of emaild id and password.
 ### After Login